Kodotautas/Others/2_keyboard_calculator/README.md

-# Keypress tracker in Go and Python languages
+# Keypress tracker in Go & Python languages

 Go version can find in: /src_go_version